Estimated reading time: 5 minutes

-If you have had the unfortunate experience of working with a leader who was ineffective, a bully, or who seemed to lack in even the most basic communication skills, you know which kind of leadership strategies you want to avoid.
+If you have had the unfortunate experience of working with a leader who was ineffective, a bully, or who seemed to lack even the most basic communication skills, you know which kind of leadership strategies you want to avoid.

 The question is, how do you select a leadership strategy that fits you, and helps you to achieve desired results?